pykiki/music_flask/README.md

 ### TODO

-- Add TLS support
 - Improve music files list design
   - Add audio balise to stream online
   - Add a way to delete musics
 - Improve and add more flash information
 - Find a way to add a progress-bar
-- Add youtube-dl progessinon informations too
+- Add youtube-dl progession informations too
 - Add a database simplistic system to store URL:file_name downloaded
-- Avoid downloading of an previously downloaded file still present in 'data'
+- Avoid downloading of a previously downloaded file still present in 'data'
-- A an API call to [musicbrainz](https://musicbrainz.org/) to retrieve tag informations and music names + update file with it.
+- Add a API call to [musicbrainz](https://musicbrainz.org/) to retrieve tag informations and music names + update file with it.
 - Change download mechanism to be able to download in a async manner.[async-io](https://docs.python.org/3/library/asyncio.html)
 - Fill up the logger class
 - Add a check for the local disk available space before download.
 Print a warning icon when disk space is low.